 - 1. If needed, use the DS4000 Storage Manager client software to print a storage system profile. - 2.
-Did the Recovery Guru direct you to replace a failed power supply-fan? - Yes Go to step 3. - No Run the Recovery Guru to identify the failed component, and then go to step 3. - 3.
+Did the Recovery Guru direct you to replace a failed power supply and fan unit? - Yes Go to step 3. - No Run the Recovery Guru to identify the failed component, and then go to step 3. - 3.
 Put on antistatic protection. - 4.
-Unpack the new power supply-fan.
-Save all packing material in case you need to return the failed power supply-fan CRU. - Note: The new power supply-fan CRU comes with an instruction sheet and label sheet.
-The instruction sheet provides instructions on placing the appropriate labels on the power supply-fan CRU to mark the LEDs correctly.
-The label sheet contains the peel-off labels that you actually place on the power supply-fan CRU. - 5.
-Using the information provided on the instruction sheet, place the labels on the power supply-fan CRU to correctly mark the LEDs. - 6.
+Unpack the new power supply and fan unit.
+Save all packing material in case you need to return the failed power supply and fan unit CRU. - Note: The new power supply and fan unit CRU comes with an instruction sheet and label sheet.
+The instruction sheet provides instructions on placing the appropriate labels on the power supply and fan unit CRU to mark the LEDs correctly.
+The label sheet contains the peel-off labels that you actually place on the power supply and fan unit CRU. - 5.
+Using the information provided on the instruction sheet, place the labels on the power supply and fan unit CRU to correctly mark the LEDs. - 6.
 Turn off the power switch on the new unit. - 7.
-Check the Fault LED to locate the failed power supply-fan.
+Check the Fault LED to locate the failed power supply and fan unit.
 If a fault is detected, the amber Fault LED is on. - Verify that the Service Action Allowed LED is on.
-Do not remove the power supply-fan if the LED is off.
-For more information on the Service Action Allowed LED, see "Service Action Allowed Status LED" on page 75.
+Do not remove the power supply and fan unit if the LED is off.
+For more information on the Service Action Allowed LED, see "Service Action Allowed Status LED" on page 73.
 Statement 1: